ltpitt/python-jupyter-face-generation/README.md

 ### CelebA
-Run your GANs on CelebA.
+Ran GANs on CelebA.
 It will take around 20 minutes on the average GPU to run one epoch.
-You can run the whole epoch or stop when it starts to generate realistic faces.
+It is possible to run the whole epoch or stop when it starts to generate realistic faces.

 ```python